telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 ## `actionType` metadata

-From NGSIv2 specification section "Special metadata in notifications", regarding `actionType` metadata:
+From NGSIv2 specification section ""System/builtin in metadata"", regarding `actionType` metadata:

 > Its value depend on the request operation type: `update` for updates,
 > `append` for creation and `delete` for deletion.
 Its type is always `Text`.